 Growing up with wars

 For me, war has been more than 100 days and more than a four-season thing.
-It has also accompanied many important milestones of my life.
+It has also haunted many important milestones of my life.

 In 2008, I was a primary school student.
-In 2014, I was preparing myself for Tawjihi, my senior year, a life-changing year.
+In 2014, I was preparing myself for Tawjihi, my senior year, a life-changing time for Palestinian stuents.
 In 2021, I was studying for my final exams in college.
-And finally, in 2023, I was finishing a freelance content writing job for an Austrian client.
-Sadly, I grew up with wars and aggression, and I am really not pleased with such company.
+And finally, in 2023, I am finishing a freelance writing job for an Austrian client.
+This is not the “company” I want.

-I do not want you to get me wrong, or to consider these lines as a summary of my experience with war.
-Wars are beyond mere words.
-Every corner of my home, every inch of my neighborhood, and every span (or, square foot) of my country bears witness to uncountable stories.
-Stories that are not only inscribed on the walls but also internalized and eternalized in the memory of my generation.
+Every corner of my home, every inch of my neighborhood, and every square foot of my country bears witness to these and other war stories.
+Stories that are not only inscribed on the walls but also internalized in the souls of my generation.